Add a Human Factor to Your Degree

 - insight into human reasoning and decision making.

-A minor in psychology is advantageous in any field that requires significant interaction with people.
+A minor in psychology is advantageous for any professional who interacts with or designs for people.
 Students majoring in the following areas may find our minor to be particularly relevant:

 - Computer Science

 - Exercise Science

 - Scientific and Technical Communication

 - Management Information Systems